-We conducted our audit in accordance with auditing standards generally accepted in the United States of America and the standards applicable to the financial audits contained in Government Auditing Standards, issued by the Comptroller General of the United States.
-Those standards require that we plan and perform the audit to obtain reasonable assurance about whether the financial statements are free from material misstatement.
-The financial statements of the Connector 2000 Association, Inc., South Carolina Research Authority, InvestSC, Inc. and South Carolina Medical Malpractice Liability Joint Underwriting Association, were not audited in accordance with Government Auditing Standards, issued by the Comptroller General of the United States.
+We conducted our audit in accordance with auditing standards generally accepted in the United States of America (GAAS) and the standards applicable to financial audits contained in Government Auditing Standards, issued by the Comptroller General of the United States.
+Our responsibilities under those standards are further described in the Auditors' Responsibilities for the Audit of the Financial Statements section of our report.
+We are required to be independent of the State and to meet our other ethical responsibilities, in accordance with the relevant ethical requirements relating to our audit.
+We believe that the audit evidence we have obtained is sufficient and appropriate to provide a basis for our audit opinions.
+The financial statements of the Connector 2000 Association, Inc., South Carolina Research Authority, InvestSC, Inc. and South Carolina Medical Malpractice Association, were not audited in accordance with Government Auditing Standards, issued by the Comptroller General of the United States.